-On the research front, Tuskegee partners with the University of Alabama Birmingham through a \$12 million NIH grant (\$3 million allocated to Tuskegee) under the Faculty Institutional Recruitment for Sustainable Transformation (FIRST) initiative.
-This program has recruited 12 promising biomedical researchers (9 at UAB, 3 at TU) specializing in cancer, diabetes, obesity, cardiovascular disease, and neuroscience - fields directly impacting Alabama's most vulnerable populations, particularly in the rural Black Belt.
+On the research front, Tuskegee partners with the University of Alabama under the Faculty Institutional Recruitment for Sustainable Transformation researchers (9 at UAB, 3 at TU) specializing in cancer, diabetes, obesity, cardiovascular disease, and neuroscience - fields directly impacting Alabama's most vulnerable populations, particularly in the rural Black Belt.
 At Tuskegee, our FIRST Scientists focus on prostate, breast, ovarian, and uterine cancers, addressing the high morbidity rates in our region.